azharjak09/azharjak09/README.md

 ---

-## 🙋 Tentang Saya
+## 🙋 About Me
-Halo, saya **Azhar Aulia** 👨‍💻
+Hello, I’m **Azhar Aulia** 👨‍💻
-Pelajar di **SMKN 2 Subang**, dengan minat besar pada jurusan **Software Engineering**.
+A student at **SMKN 2 Subang**, passionate about **Software Engineering**.

-Perjalanan saya dimulai sejak SMK, ketika saya jatuh cinta pada dunia teknologi

-Saya percaya bahwa **teknologi bukan hanya tentang coding, tapi tentang menciptakan solusi yang bermanfaat bagi banyak orang**. 🚀
+My journey began in high school when I discovered my love for technology.
+I realized that **a few lines of code can turn simple ideas into real solutions**.

+I believe that **technology is not only about coding, but also about creating solutions that benefit many people**. 🚀

-✨ **Moto Hidup:** *“Dream it, Code it, Build it.”* ✨
+✨ **Life Motto:** *“Dream it, Code it, Build it.”* ✨

 ---

-## 🎯 Minat & Hobi
+## 🎯 Interests & Hobbies
-- 🎶 Musik — pengisi waktu dan sumber inspirasi.
+- 🎶 Music — keeps me inspired and relaxed.
-- 🎮 Game Online — melatih strategi dan teamwork.
+- 🎮 Online Games — sharpen strategy and teamwork.
-- 😴 Tidur — recharge biar tetap fokus.
+- 😴 Sleeping — recharging to stay focused.

 ---